Save with special tax advantages.

-The graphic below shows that the account owner, and anyone else who contributes to his or her account this year, may deduct contributions up to $3,522 in 2022.
+The graphic below shows the account owner, and anyone else who contributes to his or her account this year, may deduct contributions up to $3,522 in 2022.
 The account owner and others may contribute more than this amount, but can only deduct up to $3,522 of their contribution.
 Please keep in mind the federal maximum annual contribution limit to any ABLE account is $16,000.
-This means that all contributions made to an IAble account cannot exceed $16,000 each year.
+This means all contributions made to an IAble account cannot exceed $16,000 each year.

 1 Earnings on non-qualified withdrawals may be subject to federal income tax and a 10% federal penalty tax, as well as applicable state and local income taxes.
 2 If withdrawals are not qualified, the deductions must be added back to Iowa taxable income by the Account Owner.
 Adjusted annually for inflation.